joshfreeman00/MatchTheDoggo/TESTING.md

 ![restart-button](docs/testing/game-buttons.png)

 * The game does not start until the play button is clicked.
     - The game has been developed so that the cards cannot be interacted with until the 'play' button has been clicked.
-This is required everytime the game has either loaded or restarted.
+This is required every time the game has either loaded or restarted.
     - As well as the card being inactive, the timer does not start until the 'play' button is also clicked.

 ![play-button](docs/testing/game-buttons.png)

 ## Bugs

-* ~~Theres was a bug that wouldn't allow the shuffling funcion to shuffle the cards in the pool all together.~~ This was fixed by removing the unnecessary bootstrap rows so that all cards were within the same parent element (row).
+* ~~Theres was a bug that wouldn't allow the shuffling function to shuffle the cards in the pool all together.~~ This was fixed by removing the unnecessary bootstrap rows so that all cards were within the same parent element (row).

 ### Unfixed bugs